Custom Search

 Reprogramming

 You do not need to add any device to a modern automobile to get an increase in mileage.
 The on-board computers on every modern automobile are factory programmed to provide good driveability under all conditions.
 These programs are a compromise of many factors such as driveability, power, torque, and efficiency.
 Obviously, we can change the programming to favor efficiency more heavily than the other factors.
-Even if we cannot crack into the actual programming, we can change sensors or add a resistor in the circuit to "fool" the computer into being more fuel efficient.
+Plugging into the conputer with the proper tool will usually allow some reprogramming of factory settings.
+Even if we cannot crack into the actual programming, we can change sensors or add a resistor to "fool" the computer into being more fuel efficient.
 Simple, but this reprogramming carries some risk.
 If we go too far or tweak the wrong setting, we risk running the engine too lean, and causing serious damage.

 THE MORAL OF THE STORY

-Don't buy anything based on advertising hype and testimonials.
+Don't buy anything based only on advertising hype and customer testimonials.

 Save Your Money!